What is cloud computing?

 SaaS (Software-as-a-Service)

-SaaS (Software-as-a-Service), also known as cloud-based software or cloud applications, is application software hosted in the cloud.
-Users access SaaS through a web browser, a dedicated desktop client or an API that integrates with a desktop or mobile operating system.
+Software as a service (SaaS), also known as cloud-based software or cloud applications, is interactive application software hosted in the cloud.
+Users access SaaS through a web browser, a dedicated desktop client or an application programming interface (API) that integrates with a desktop or mobile operating system.
 Cloud service providers offer SaaS based on a monthly or annual subscription fee.
-They may also provide these services through pay-per-usage pricing.
+They can also provide these services through pay-per-usage pricing.

-In addition to the cost savings, time-to-value and scalability benefits of cloud, SaaS offers the following:
+In addition to the cost savings, time-to-value and scalability benefits of the cloud, SaaS offers the following:

-• Automatic upgrades: With SaaS, users use new features when the cloud service provider adds them without orchestrating an on-premises upgrade.
+• Automatic upgrades: With SaaS, users have access to new features when the cloud service provider adds them without having to orchestrate an on-premises upgrade.

 • Protection from data loss: Because SaaS stores application data in the cloud with the application, users don’t lose data if their device crashes or breaks.

 SaaS is the primary delivery model for most commercial software today.
-Hundreds of SaaS solutions exist, from focused industry and broad administrative (for example, Salesforce) to robust enterprise database and artificial intelligence (AI) software.
-According to an International Data Center (IDC) survey (the link resides outside IBM), SaaS applications represent the largest cloud computing segment, accounting for more than 48% of the $778 billion worldwide cloud software revenue.
+Hundreds of SaaS solutions exist, from focused industry and broad administrative (for example, Salesforce) to robust enterprise database and artificial intelligence (AI)-driven software tools.

 Serverless computing

-Serverless computing, or simply serverless, is a cloud computing model that offloads all the back-end infrastructure management tasks, including provisioning, scaling, scheduling and patching to the cloud provider.
-This frees developers to focus all their time and effort on the code and business logic specific to their applications.
+Serverless computing, or simply serverless, is a cloud computing model that offloads all the back-end infrastructure management tasks, including provisioning, scaling, scheduling and patching, to the cloud provider.
+This capability frees developers to focus all their time and effort on the code and business logic specific to their applications.

 Moreover, serverless runs application code on a per-request basis only and automatically scales the supporting infrastructure up and down in response to the number of requests.
 With serverless, customers pay only for the resources used when the application runs; they never pay for idle capacity.

-FaaS, or Function-as-a-Service, is often confused with serverless computing when, in fact, it’s a subset of serverless.
+Function as a service (FaaS) is often confused with serverless computing when, in fact, it’s a subset of serverless.
 FaaS allows developers to run portions of application code (called functions) in response to specific events.
-Everything besides the code—physical hardware, virtual machine (VM) operating system and web server software management—is provisioned automatically by the cloud service provider in real-time as the code runs and is spun back down once the execution is complete.
+Everything besides the code—physical hardware, virtual machine (VM), operating system and web server software management—is provisioned automatically by the cloud service provider in real-time as the code runs and is spun back down once the execution is complete.
 Billing starts when execution starts and stops when execution stops.

 Types of cloud computing